alephium/docs/docs/5min-overview.md

 ## Our tokenomics

 The token supply on Alephium is limited with a hardcap of 1 billion.
-At Mainnet Launch (11.8.21), an initial supply of 140M tokens (14% of the hardcap) was mined with the genesis block.
+At Mainnet Launch (Nov.
+8th, 2021), an initial supply of 140M tokens (14% of the hardcap) was mined with the genesis block.
 The remaining supply of ALPH tokens will be mined over the next ~80 years.
 Of these 140M tokens:

 80M tokens (8%) 🤝 **Pre-sales and future strategic private sales**.
 Vesting periods varying from 2 to 4 years.